marcraft2/tesla-carplay/tesla-doc.md

 Requirement
 ------
- - Raspberry Pi 4 (recommended) or Raspberry Pi 3
+ - at least a Raspberry Pi zero W seems to be sufficient
  - Micro SD Card
- - 4G USB Key (test with Huawei E3372)
+ - 4G USB Key (test with Huawei E3372) or 4G/5G router (NetGear Nighthawk can be easily routed to run iptables commands)
  - SIM card with 4G
  - Carlinkit (test with CPC200)
  - USB keyboard
- - Micro-HDMI to HDMI
  - Ethernet with internet
- - USB-C Cable for power supply.
+ - USB cables

 *(It is also possible to replace the 4G adapter and the sim card, by a telephone connection sharing.
 This tutorial is not that solution at the moment.
 And wireless carplay does not allow Wi-Fi connection sharing to be used at the same time.)*